hasura/learn-graphql/tutorials/mobile/react-native-apollo/tutorial-site/content/subscriptions/2-apollo-subscription.md

 ---
-title: "Apollo Subscription Component"
+title: "Apollo useSubscription hook"
-metaTitle: "Apollo Subscription Component | GraphQL React Native Apollo Tutorial"
+metaTitle: "Apollo useSubscription hook | GraphQL React Native Apollo Tutorial"
 metaDescription: "The easiest way to bring live data to your UI is using the `useSubscription` hook from `@apllo/react-hooks`"
 ---